88plug/akash-provider-tools/README.md

 The best tool to use for cluster uptime monitoring is [UpDown.io](https://updown.io/r/ygC5V).
 Here is a reference for how to configure your page: [status.akash.world.](https://status.akash.world).
 Follow the instructions on UpDown to configure your status url to : `status.providerdomain.com`

+# Remove a failed node from your cluster

 # Excessive kubernetes master pod restarts

 https://platform9.com/kb/kubernetes/excessive-kubernetes-master-pod-restarts